 - 1/4 Cup Roasted Peanuts roughly chopped

-- Mix the ingredients for the sauce in a medium-sized bowl and set aside.
+- Mix sauce ingredients together in a medium bowl and set aside.

 - Garnish with cilantro, scallions, and peanuts.
 Enjoy!